9 things to do in Cairns for first-timers

 More than guaranteeing the best views of Tropical North Queensland, you’ll have the whole day ahead to pack more into your first-time visit.

 Looking for a low-cost, relaxing day between all those tours?
 Easy.
-Natalie Phillips, Director of Reef Teach says first-timers should just mosey on to the Cairns Lagoon, grab a coffee or an ice-cream (try the fruity sticks from Gelocchio on the Esplanade) and chill to the free live music.
+First-timers should mosey on to the Cairns Lagoon, grab a coffee or an ice-cream (try the fruity sticks from Gelocchio on the Esplanade) and let time slip by.

-Get some northern exposure and bus, drive or cycle your way to Palm Cove, a cuter-than-cute seaside village 20 minutes north of Cairns.
+Enjoy some northern exposure by catching a bus or driving to Palm Cove, a cuter-than-cute seaside village 20 minutes north of Cairns.
 Park at the jetty end of Williams Esplanade and string up a hammock between two palm trees.
 After that, stroll along the beach to Alamanda Palm Cove Resort for a massage on a rooftop villa.
 There are plenty of cafes to pair up with a tropical sunset.

 7. Meet a local

-When you’ve had enough fruity talk, Tourism Tropical North Queensland’s Amy Mail suggests you stroll across Grafton Street to Oceanic Walk and pull up a stool at Blackbird Espresso for a chat with Troy or the all-knowing Jasper – who has an encyclopaedic understanding of brewing beans.
-(Did we mention he’s a national frisbee-throwing champion?
-We’re not kidding.)
+When you’ve had enough fruity talk, stroll across Grafton Street to Oceanic Walk and pull up a stool at Blackbird Espresso for a chat with the baristas who have an encyclopaedic understanding of brewing beans.

 8. Go to a secret swimming spot